 Great tools to streamline your business

-1. Add a personalized customer service message.
+1. Add a personalised customer service message.

-You can create a personalized customer service message that customers will see before they register a dispute.
+You can create a personalised customer service message that customers will see before they register a dispute.
 This can be a great way to pre-empt formal complaints and resolve customers' queries as quickly as possible.

 Simply go to Account Preferences, within Account Settings to create (or update) your customer service message.

 You can include your customer service phone number and email address and use the message either to suggest customers contact you directly or to advise them of a current issue, for example, “All shipments from Singapore are currently delayed due to extreme weather.”

 If a customer doesn’t recognise a charge on their statement – possibly because your company name is different from your trading name – they could open a complaint.

 You can avoid unnecessary chargebacks and queries by ensuring customers recognise your charge on their statements.